 “The crowd began to compress toward the front of the stage, and people began to panic,” he told reporters.

-As the crush began causing injuries to people, the panic grew, the official added.
+As the crush began causing injuries to people, the panic grew, Mr Peña said.

 Amateur video from the concert appears to show fans jumping on an emergency vehicle in the crowd as the performance continues on stage.